WHO IS THIS PERSON AND WHY SHOULD I CARE?!

 - America’s Junior Miss state level participant

-As I graduated, married, and began a career, I used my B.A. in communications as well as my minors in marketing and music to hold various marketing jobs and teach vocal lessons on the side.
+I graduated, married, and began a career using my B.A. in communications as well as my minors in marketing and music to hold various marketing jobs and teach vocal lessons on the side.
 I was good at what I did: but I didn’t love it.

 As a mom to three young kids, I slowly became more involved in the volunteer side of pageantry.
-From judging to leading, directing to prepping, I found a new hobby that I loved, and for which my set of experiences, knowledge, and skill set are uniquely suited.
+From judging to producing to directing to prepping, I found a new hobby that I loved, and for which my set of experiences, knowledge, and skill set are uniquely suited.
+For three years, I loved being director of the Miss Metro pageant, part of the Miss America Organization.

 - Miss America 2nd Runner Up